 Businesses should make requests for advice or treatment directly to commercial pest control contractors.

 Cost of treatment:

-- for rats and mice in domestic premises £10.
-This charge will not apply to council tenants as pest control is included in their rent.
+- For rats and mice in domestic premises £10.
+This charge will not apply for council tenants as pest control for mice and rats is included in their rent

 Examples of insects treated inside premises includes: Ants, Wasps, Fleas, Cockroaches, Bed bugs, Woodlice, Biscuit Beetles, Spider Beetles, Carpet Beetles, Silverfish, Mites, Flies.

 To book an appointment for a pest control treatment telephone 01325 405111 or e mail [email protected].